zetedi/lumeleto/README.md

 ✨ Lumeleto grows through the dreams of trees and the care of people.
 Thank you for helping it blossom. 🌳

 ---

-Would you like me to generate a `docker-compose.yml` and `.env.example` file that fits this README?